- How Sleep Works

 There are several factors for pregnant women to consider when selecting a new mattress.
 One important variable is conforming ability; the ideal mattress will hug the body closely to help align the sleeper’s spine and alleviate aches and pains.
 Temperature neutrality is also key, since many pregnant women sleep hotter than normal; a bed that absorbs minimal body heat and sleeps fairly cool is considered optimal for these sleepers.
 Additionally, mattresses that isolate motion well and produce minimal noise can be beneficial for couples, since pregnancy often leads to frequent nighttime bathroom trips.

-Read on to see our mattress recommendations for pregnant women, including our picks for the top five mattresses sold today.
+Read on to see our mattress recommendations for pregnant women, including our picks for the top six mattresses sold today.
 Our choices are based on verified owner and customer experiences, as well as intensive product research and analysis.

 Best Mattresses for Pregnant Women